 Because body dissatisfaction and dieting are cultural norms today, particularly amongst women, and because the media continues to harass women who are not conforming to the cultural norms of thinness, I treat eating disorders from a bio-psycho-social perspective.

-Clips of me on All Health TV
+Clips of me on All Health TV in Miami

 3 Heritable Factors:

 The Genetics of Eating Disorders

 If there is a history of substance abuse in one generation, it increases the likelihood that someone in the next generation might develop an eating disorder, instead of or in addition to a problem with substance abuse.

 While not all obese people suffer from Binge Eating Disorder, at least one third do, and constant, uncontrollable binging without purging, the major difference between bulimia and Binge Eating Disorder, inevitably leads to obesity.

 When an anorexic spends all her time relentlessly pursuing thinness, or a bulimic is binging and purging 5-10 times a day, she is distracted from her depression because she has ‘found a higher calling’.

 Eating disorders are difficult and challenging to treat and they require a multi-pronged approach by a team of knowledgeable and dedicated professionals often including nutritionists, psychiatrists and physicians.

 More About Eating Disorders

 703-234-4079 (I am a founding member)